ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_qos.md

 ## Activity Verification

-1. Log in to vCenter (use the bookmark or go to 10.2.1.50/ui) using the credentials provided to you.
-Locate the sdwan-slc/ghi-site40pc-podX VM and click on it.
+1. Log in to vCenter (use the bookmark or go to 10.2.1.50/ui if connected to the GHI DC and 10.1.1.50/ui if connected to the SJC DC) using the credentials provided to you.
+Locate the sdwan-sjc/ghi-site40pc-podX VM and click on it.
 Open the Web Console to the Site 40 PC VM and log in.
 The Username is sdwan and the password is C1sco12345.
 Click the network icon in the top-right corner and go to Wired Settings

     ![](/images/AAR_LLQ/87_wired.PNG)